 If your Mac restarts and a message appears

-If your Mac restarts unexpectedly, an error known as a kernel panic occurred.
-After the restart, you’ll see a message that your computer restarted because of a problem.
+If your Mac restarts unexpectedly, an error known as a kernel panic occurred, and a message indicates that your computer restarted because of a problem.

 The most likely cause is faulty software.
 A kernel panic can also be caused by damaged or incompatible hardware, including external devices attached to your Mac.